Rapid1898-code/Learning-Documentation/JAVASCRIPT.md

     }
 })
 ```

-Short Method in one line
+<br>Short Method in one line
 ```markdown
 newarr = arr.filter(x => x > 6);
 ```

-Reduce Method - for doing something with the array and output / calculate something<br>
+<br>Reduce Method - for doing something with the array and output / calculate something<br>
 "total" is the new calculation element - result of this is the sum of all elements of the array<br>
 every element is added to total - 0 is the default value of "total"
 ```markdown